Sign in

 CEO Josh Kobza acknowledged the overall industry softening but expressed confidence in the outlook.
 He pointed to RBI's Q1 consolidated comparable sales of 4.6% as evidence that the company's strategies are allowing it to outperform the market and remain on track to meet its guidance.

-Andrew Charles of TD Cowen questioned if the long-term guidance of 3%+ same-store sales remains on track for 2024, especially for the U.S. market, given the challenging restaurant macro-environment.
+Andrew Charles from TD Cowen questioned whether the long-term guidance of 3%+ same-store sales growth remains on track for 2024, especially for the U.S. market, given the challenging macroeconomic environment.

 Answer

-CEO Josh Kobza acknowledged the industry-wide softening but highlighted RBI's strong Q1 performance of 4.6% consolidated comparable sales, which is comfortably above the 3% target.
-He expressed confidence in the outlook for the year, despite the broader consumer environment.
+CEO Josh Kobza acknowledged the softening industry trends but highlighted that RBI's consolidated same-store sales were strong at 4.6% in Q1, well above the 3% target.
+He expressed confidence in the outlook for the year and committed to providing updates as the year progresses.